DerGrosseDaniel/praxislive-pxg/README.md

 add 10 video layers.
 Each is individual switchable.

 * `maskMix.pxg`
 Mixes two input images according to a third mask image.
 If the mask pixel perceived brightness is 100% the white image will be choosen, if it is 0% the black image.
 Grey pixel values are mixed accordingly.
+(Sometime one of the images gets flipped upside down, I have know idea where this bug comes from)

 * `bitDepth.pxg`
 Reduces the number of possible colors by rounding the color to the nearest color.